| Why Connecting with Kids is the Best Way to Discipline | 7 Tips on Connecting With Kids |

 Embrace humor in your life and laugh with them.

-Being attuned to a child’s negative feelings3 and empathizing with them4 is one of the best connection moments and fastest ways to strengthen a connection.
+When your child is sad, upset, or angry, being attuned to their feelings3 and empathizing with them4 is one of the fastest ways to calm them and create a connection.

 Avoid saying things that directly or indirectly invalidate them.

-Show them that you care about their feelings to build a strong connection.
+Show them that you care about how they feel.

 Put the phone away